Did you know that driving without enough sleep can be as hazardous as operating a vehicle while intoxicated?

 Many of us drive while sleepy, and admit to struggling to keep our eyes open when driving a motor vehicle.
 Commercial vehicle operators and those with a sleep disorder like sleep apnea are especially at risk of this dangerous behavior.
 Incidences of drowsy driving are also common with workers who work long hours or odd shifts such as emergency room staff.

-Drowsy Driving Can Be Prevented
+Drowsy Driving Can Be Prevented in Indiana

 Studies show that most Americans are sleep-deprived.
 Prevent drowsy driving by getting plenty of quality sleep each night - it's important in preventing drowsy driving and also for your overall health.
 Make it a habit of getting up and going to bed consistently at the same time each day, even on weekends, to build in a healthy sleep-wake rhythm.